This site requires a more recent version of Adobe Flash Player to function properly.

 NASDAQ Stock Market

-As of December 31, 2011, the NASDAQ Stock Market had 2,680 listed companies with a total market capitalization of over $4 trillion.
+As of December 31, 2013, the NASDAQ Stock Market had 2,637 listed companies with a total market capitalization of over $4 trillion.
 The company also operates a second equity market in addition to options and futures markets and a derivative clearinghouse.
-The NASDAQ market is the company's most well-known brand, and U.S. listing and cash-equity trading (which we present as two separate divisions) account for about 24% of the company's value, according to Trefis estimates.
+The NASDAQ market is the company's most well-known brand, and U.S. listing and cash-equity trading (which we present as two separate divisions) account for nearly 20% of the company's value, according to Trefis estimates.

 Economic recovery to drive volumes